datasparq-intelligent-products/houston-quickstart-python/google-cloud/README.md

    export HOUSTON_KEY='<your api key>'
    # If you are self-hosting Houston also add this environment variable:
+   export HOUSTON_URL='<your Houston url>'
+   # If you did not use the default Houston secret name, also add this environment variable:
+   export HOUSTON_KEY_SECRET_NAME='<your Houston key secret name>'

-   export HOUSTON_URL='<your Houston url>' python -m houston start --plan houston-quickstart
+   python -m houston start --plan houston-quickstart
    ```

-3. Go to the Datasparq hosted [Houston Dashboard](https://callhouston.io/dashboard) or your self-hosted one and check
-the active (or possibly already finished) mission.
+3. Go to your self-hosted one and check the active (or possibly already finished) mission.

 Congratulations!
 You've got a working microservice pipeline.